Royal Commonwealth Society Essay Competition

 The Cambridge archive includes essays from the following countries: Canada, New Zealand, Australia including Tasmania, Tonga, Fiji, Singapore, Malaysia, (Federated Malay Straits, and Straits Settlements), Hong Kong, India, Burma, Sri Lanka (Ceylon), Mauritius, South Africa, Zimbabwe (S. Rhodesia), Zambia (N. Rhodesia), Botswana, Kenya (British East Africa), Uganda, Tanzania (Tanganyika), Ghana (Gold Coast), Nigeria, St Kitts, Bahamas, Barbados, Trinidad, Jamaica, Malta, Gibraltar, the UK including Scotland, Wales, Northern Ireland, England and the Channel Islands.

-Examples of more recent essays are available in digital format on the Society's website (at: http://www.thercs.org/youth/aboutessaycompetition) along with more information about the competition's current rules, past winners and other RCS competitions for young people.
+The current year's winning essays are available in digital format on the Society's website (at: http://www.thercs.org/youth/aboutessaycompetition) along with more information about the competition and other RCS youth and education projects.

-The easiest way of browsing the essays in the RCS Essay Competition archive on DSpace@Cambridge is by 'Issue date'.
+The easiest way of browsing the essays in the RCS Essay Competition archive on the Apollo repository at Cambridge is by 'Issue date'.
 Click on this button and you will find the essays listed chronologically.
 Alternatively, click on 'Author' to browse the list of authors whose essays have been digitised, or 'Title' to browse essay titles arranged in alphabetical order.
-The 'Subject' and 'Type buttons will not bring up any essays.

 An additional document in the archive, entitled Observations on the Commonwealth Essay Competition entries held in Cambridge University Library’s Royal Commonwealth Society Archives gives the names of adjudicators, the number of entries received for each category of the competition, details of prizes awarded, and some additional information gleaned from the archive at the time of digitisation.
 Observations include the fact that the first typescript essay was received in 1931 and that from 1932 school mottos ceased to be quoted.